Water supply and sanitation in Yemen: Civil War

-Yemen's water situation has deteriorated significantly since the start of the civil war in 2015.
-The blockade has prevented Yemenis from importing fuel, which is necessary to pump groundwater.
-20 million people are now in need of water and sanitation, a 52% increase since before the Saudi Arabian-led intervention in Yemen started, and the price of water has increased so much that some families spend a third of their income on water.
-Since the normal means of supplying and storing water have been severely damaged by the bombing, Yemenis have resorted to collecting water in buckets when it rains.
-The situation has led to the spread of disease, including dengue and malaria.
+Water conditions in Yemen have deteriorated significantly since the beginning of the civil war in 2015.
+The blockade has prevented the importation of fuel necessary for operating groundwater pump.
+By the mid-2020s, an estimated 20 million people were in need of water, sanitation and hygiene - a 52% increase since before the beginning of the Saudi Arabian-led intervention in Yemen.
+Increased water rates forced some families to spend a third of their income on water.
+Since the water infrustructures have been severely damaged by the bombing, Yemenis have resorted to collecting water in containcers, which has led to the spread of diseases such as dengue, malaria and cholera.

-Devastation of Yemeni infrastructure, health, water and sanitation systems and facilities by Saudi-led coalition air strikes led to the spread of cholera.
+Reports have also indicated that critical Yemeni infrastructure, health, water and sanitation systems and facilities, including desalination plants and municipal pipelines, have been severely damages by Saudi-led coalition air strikes.